glenux/docker-debian-repository/README.md

 Got questions?
 Need help?
 Tweet at [@glenux](http://twitter.com/glenux).

-Debian-Repository for Docker is maintained and funded by [Glenux](http://www.glenux.net)
+Debian-Repository for Docker is maintained and funded by [Glenn Y. Rolland, aka Glenux](http://www.glenux.net)

 License
 -------

-Debian-Repository for Docker is Copyright © 2014 Glenux.
+Debian-Repository for Docker is Copyright © 2014 Glenn Y. Rolland.

 It is free software, and may be redistributed under the terms specified in the LICENSE file.